mcpcpc/kirc/README.md

 kirc -s 127.0.0.1 -c 'channel' -n 'name' -r 'realname'
 ```

-## SASL Plain Support
+## SASL Support

-In order to connect using SASL authentication, the user must provide the required token during the initial connection.
+In order to connect using SASL PLAIN authentication, the user must provide the required token during the initial connection.
 If the authentication token is base64 encoded and, therefore, can be generated a number of ways.
 For example, using Python, one could use the following:

 ```shell
 python -c 'import base64; print(base64.encodebytes(b"nick\x00nick\x00password"))'